tmcombi/tmcombi/README.md

 cd ..
 ./bin/test_graph_creator_26kNodes
 ```
-You will see that it currently takes about 20sec to construct the graph.
+You will see that it currently takes about <a href="https://www.tmcombi.org/jenkins/job/tmcombi/lastCompletedBuild/testReport/test_graph_creator_26kNodes/_src_workspace_test_test_graph_creator_26kNodes/">20sec</a> to construct the graph.
 If you have better ideas how to construct the graph you are welcome to contribute.

 # Next steps
 Visualization of point clouds / layer partitioning / border system.
 Suggested languages: c++ or python.
 Input: json files.